Fillide Melandroni: Biography

 Melandroni was born in Siena, Italy, in 1581.
 Her father, Enea, died when she was young and in February 1593 her mother, Cinzia, took Fillide and her brother Sivilo to Rome.
 Her friend Anna Bianchini, Bianchini's mother Sibilla, brother Mateo, and sister Alessandra went to Rome with them.
 In Rome, the two families stayed at the same house in Via dell'Armata.
 Soon after, the two mothers set the girls to work as prostitutes.
 Melandroni and Bianchini were arrested in April 1594 for being outside the brothel quarter after dusk, suspected of soliciting; they were just 13 and 14 years old respectively at the time.

 Melandroni rose amongst the ranks of prostitutes to become one of the most sought-after women in Rome.
 She had a house in Rome's Ortaccio, and many wealthy clients, including cardinals and bankers.
-One of most notable was Italian banker and art collector Vincenzo Giustiniani who was the patron of the artist Caravaggio.
+One of the most notable was Italian banker and art collector Vincenzo Giustiniani who was the patron of the artist Caravaggio.
 Fillide figured prominently in Caravaggio's work in the closing years of the 1590s, appearing in Portrait of a Courtesan, as Saint Catherine, as Mary in Martha and Mary Magdalene, and as Judith in Judith Beheading Holofernes.
 She may have appeared even more frequently - a considerable number of Caravaggio's works are now lost - but she seems to vanish from his paintings after 1599, except perhaps in The Entombment of Christ (1603).

 Melandroni was involved with a young man from a noble family, Ranuccio Tomassoni, who may have been her pimp.
 On 11 February 1599, there was a complaint about a noisy party at Melandroni house, and that the men in attendance were armed.
 As the carrying of arms was prohibited in the Ortaccio the authorities went to the house.
 By the time of their arrival, there was only Melandroni and three men present, one of whom was Tomassoni who was wearing a sword.
 Melandroni and Tomassoni were arrested.